 Orthopedic Shoulder Surgeons & Sports Medicine located in Slidell, LA & Metairie, LA

 If you’re living with carpal tunnel syndrome or trigger finger, and your condition doesn’t respond to conservative treatments, you might benefit from hand surgery.
-At New Orleans Orthopedic Institute, in Metairie and Slidell, Louisiana, orthopedic shoulder surgeon, Brian Kindl, MD, and the team, offer several different types of hand surgery, including carpal tunnel release and trigger finger surgery.
+At New Orleans Shoulder Institute, in Metairie, Hammond, and Slidell, Louisiana, orthopedic shoulder surgeon, Brian Kindl, MD, and the team, offer several different types of hand surgery, including carpal tunnel release and trigger finger surgery.
 To request your hand surgery consultation today, call the office or use the online booking tool.

 Hand surgery is an umbrella term used to describe several different surgical procedures designed to restore hand and finger function.

 Dr. Kindl and the team at New Orleans Orthopedic Institute regularly perform hand surgery to address:

 Dr. Kindl and the team also perform hand surgery to treat problems or congenital disabilities present at birth.

 Are there different types of hand surgery?